straysheep-dev/straysheep-dev.github.io/docs/notes/usb-research.md

     Practically, outside of exploits targeting the kernel's USB and networking stacks, this works the same as connecting to an untrusted network.

+    The major difference here is rather than an existing `eth0` coming online and receiving assignments via DHCP, the Linux kernel creates a new interface for this USB connection.
+This is worth considering if your firewall rules are per-interface and not global.

 ??? danger "Network Control Model (NCM) - 0x0D"

     Optimized ECM variant.
 Same kernel exposure, better throughput.